Same-sex marriage in Maine: Domestic partnerships

-In 2004, Maine established domestic partnerships, which provide some of the legal rights and benefits of marriage.
-A domestic partnership grants the couple, opposite-sex or same-sex, inheritance rights, domestic violence protection, and the right to make medical decisions, among others.
-The legislation was passed by the Maine Legislature and signed into law by Governor John Baldacci on April 28, 2004.
+In 2004, Maine established domestic partnerships, which provide same-sex and opposite-sex couples some of the legal rights and benefits of marriage.
+A domestic partnership grants couples inheritance rights, domestic violence protection and the right to make medical decisions, among others.
+The legislation was passed by the Maine Legislature and signed into law by Governor John Baldacci on April 28.
 It took effect on July 30, 2004.

 Same-sex marriage

 1997 legislation

-I.P.
-1 - L.D.
-1017, An Act to Protect Traditional Marriage and Prohibit Same Sex Marriages, was passed on March 28, 1997.
-On March 27, the House voted 106–39 in favor followed by the Senate the following day, which voted for the bill 24–10.
+An Act to Protect Traditional Marriage and Prohibit Same Sex Marriages was passed on March 28, 1997.
+On March 27, the House of Representatives voted 106–39 in favor, followed by the Senate the following day by a 24–10 vote.
 The bill would have gone to a referendum if it had been rejected by either Governor Angus King or the Maine Legislature, since the bill was initiated by referendum.
-The law was repealed in 2012.
+The year prior, the United States Congress passed the Defense of Marriage Act (DOMA; Loi de défense du mariage), which banned federal recognition of same-sex marriages.
+DOMA was struck down by the U.S. Supreme Court in United States v.
+Windsor in 2013 and officially repealed in 2022, and the Maine law was repealed in 2012.